jamieweavis/dodgem/README.md

 ## Installation

-**The minimum version of Node.js required to run Dodgem is `7.6.0`** - ensure that this version (or higher) is installed before installing Dodgem.
+**The minimum version of Node.js required to run dodgem is `7.6.0`** - ensure that this version (or higher) is installed before installing dodgem.
 To check which version of Node.js you have installed you can run: `node -v`.

 Dodgem is installed globally via the command line from the npm registry with either [yarn](https://github.com/yarnpkg/yarn) or [npm](https://github.com/npm/npm).